phatlast96/phatlast96.github.io/README.md

 ##Future plans for this site
-- A dropdown menu for experiences.
+- A dropdown menu for projects.
 - List of personal software projects
 - List of personal graphic design projects
-- A questions/suggestions box
+- A questions/suggestions box (probably in the 'About' page)

 ##Contents of the site
 - Display of skills